Tag Archives: Adaptive Streaming

 Optimization isn’t only focused on quality of experience.
 There is plenty of attention centered on efficiency and cost of delivery as well.
 For example, Telestream recentlyTelestream ABR Optimize announced adaptive bit rate optimization capabilities in their Vantage media processing product.
 It aims to determine where quality improvements actually fail to be perceptible, and then just writes those video segments out of the manifest.
 For example, if a video is encoded at a top bandwidth of 8 megabits, but a particular scene is very simple and the 8 megabit chunks offer no perceivable benefit over the 1.5 megabit chunks, it will just rewrite the manifest to make the 1.5 megabit chunk the highest available quality for as long as that is the case.
 This means audiences won’t be downloading high bitrate chunks when the lower bitrate media can do the same job, thereby greatly reducing CDN data costs (click here to see a demo).
 Netflix, being one of the largest providers of OTT video, also continually pushes the boundaries in optimizing adaptive video delivery.
 From encoding optimization, to quality analysis, to using predictive analytics to detect problems, Netflix is amazingly transparent in their efforts and their tech blog should be on every streaming enthusiasts reading list.

 In this post, I’ve aimed to provide just a few examples of solutions already in market focused on adaptive streaming optimization.
 Clearly, for every solution that has made it to market, there are countless more working their way through labs.
 This is not surprising because, as amazing as the technology is, there is still plenty of room for improvement.
+Whether you’re addressing streaming challenges or managing private event planning, services like https://eventplanningsolutions.org.uk/services/private-event-planning demonstrate the growing demand for customized, efficient solutions.
 Search for “Adaptive Streaming Optimization’ and you’ll find no shortage of research papers exploring everything from improving adaptive streaming performance over wireless networks to improving the efficiency of player heuristics.
 It all points to the fact that the foundation of adaptive streaming is solid and here to stay, but the era of adaptive streaming optimization has only just begun.